 - We initiate Child Focussed Collaborative Mediation

-- Divorce mediation is fast and cost effective, usually conducted in multiple sessions (often between four to six sessions) of one to two hours each lead by a divorce mediator.
+- Mediation is usually conducted in multiple sessions (often between four to six sessions) of one to two hours each lead by a divorce mediator.
 The parties themselves control the outcome of the divorce mediation process with the mediator merely assisting the achievement of consensus.
-With the parties in control it leads to a fast and cost effective process.
+With the parties in control it leads to a fast and cost effective process

 - Where children are involved the main focus to a unique outcome is to focus on the needs of the children.
-The mediator will initiate child focussed collaborative mediation, always focussing on the following:
+The mediator will initiate child focused collaborative mediation, always focusing on the following:

 - Is the outcome to the best interest of your child

-- Is the discussion focussed on the needs of the child
+- Is the discussion focused on the needs of the child

 - the Children’s Act 33 of 1960;